Understanding Online Fraud: Prevention Techniques for Professionals

 5. Maintain Up-to-Date Software

-Cyber threats evolve rapidly, and so must our defenses.
+Cyber threats evolve rapidly, and so must our defences.
 Regularly updating software, operating systems, and applications with the latest security patches can close vulnerabilities that could be exploited by fraudsters.

 6. Develop Comprehensive Incident Response Plans